sonasalehian/AHC-Poroelastic-Model/README.md

    Then navigate to the folder that you want to run a code.

-2. Within the container, you can execute the Python files denoted with an asterisk (\*) in the table (except those within the figures folder):
+2. Within the container, you can execute the Python files started with "0" in the table (you need to execute the 01 python files first and then the 02) :

        python3 [name_of_file].py

-3. For executing plot-related Python files in the `figures/` folder, You must first install `paraview` and the Python package `scienceplots` inside the running container before executing the scripts.
+4. For executing plot-related Python files in the `figures/` folder, You must first install `paraview` and the Python package `scienceplots` inside the running container before executing the scripts.